santileortiz/keyboard_layout/README.md

 actual libraries that will be used on Wayland.

-To provide the kind of integration a user would expect from elementary I beleive we will need to add some new functionality to Gala so we can handle most of the stuff at this level without forcing the user to install extra packages.
+To provide the kind of integration a user would expect from elementary I believe we will need to add some new functionality to Gala so we can handle most of the stuff at this level without forcing the user to install extra packages.
 For the basic level of input methods we should use libxkbcommon, this library contains all the currently used layouts on Linux but in an X free